 Cats are known to be owners of their own will.
 They can’t be tamed like other pets.
 But you can definitely train them for specific tasks that will make them more social and hygienic.
-These tasks can be like to listen when you call, litter train, not to bite or scratch the furniture etc. I will give you some tips common to all task trainings that you should follow throughout.
+These tasks can be like to listen when you call, litter train a cat, not to bite or scratch the furniture etc. I will give you some tips common to all task trainings that you should follow throughout.
 Later on, we will discuss individual techniques of how to train a cat for different activities.

 While training a cat is possible, but you will need a lot of patience to do it.
 Your cat won’t understand what are you up to so you can’t expect her to respond positively the very first time.
 Be patient take one step at a time.
 Also, don’t take up all the tasks at once.
-Train her for one thing at a time.
+Train a cat for one thing at a time.
 Once she is trained for that, you can switch to second activity and so one.

 Reward with treats